Configuration List

 Use the same test configuration in multiple/all tests

 The Configuration List page shows all of the test configurations that were created and available to use for your tests, whether you run them locally or with your CLI.
 A test’s configuration determines the system specifications used to run the test.
 If you intend to run a test locally then the configuration should match your local environment.
 If you intend to run a test on the Testim Grid, then Testim simulates the environment that you specified.
-You can include a test configuration when running tests with your CLI by using the test-config parameter.
+You can include a test configuration when running tests with your CLI by using the --test-config flag.
 For more information, see Test Config.
 The test configurations in this list can be created and modified in the Configuration Library or in the Setup step in the Test Editor.

 • Configuration Library – You can create a new configuration in your configuration library.
 This configuration will apply to all steps run in a test that is set with that configuration (including tests run via CLI or Scheduler).
 For more information on test configuration, see Setting the Test Configuration.
 For more information about the CLI, see Command line interface: Test Config.
 For more information about the Scheduler, see Scheduler.